Sam Houston: Early life

+Life after his father's passing

 After his father's passing in 1807 and his lack of interest in farming and working in the family store, at the age of 16, he ran away from his family and his home to live with a Cherokee tribe, led by Chief John Jolly (Cherokee name: Ahuludegi, also spelled Oolooteka) on Hiwassee Island.
+During the time that Sam Houston spent with the Cherrokee Indians, he was taught their language, skills, and customs.
+This helped Houston develop a special relationship with the Indians, thus gaining their trust.
 Houston formed a close relationship with Jolly and learned the Cherokee language, becoming known as 'Raven.'
+During his time with the Cherokee, Houston learned their language, adopted many of their customs, and maintained close ties with the tribe throughout his life.
 According to James L. Haley, he appreciated the "free and unsophisticated spiritual expression of the Native Americans."
 He left the tribe to return to Maryville in 1812, and he was hired at age 19 for a term as the schoolmaster of a one-room schoolhouse.
 He attended Porter Academy, where he was taught by Rev. Isaac L. Anderson, founder of Maryville College.
 It's thought that he attended Maryville College, but that hasn't been confirmed.

 According to biographer John Hoyt Williams, Houston was not close with his siblings or his parents, and he rarely spoke of them in his later life.
 Haley states that he was interested in his younger brother's and his sisters' welfare when he lived on Hiwassee Island.
 He felt used by the rest of the family.

+Houston had a few women that were prominent in his life.
+His first marriage to Eliza Allen ended in scandal and divorce.
+He had a relationship with a Cherokee woman named Tiana Rodgers, with whom he lived before his divorce from Allen.
+His final wife was Margaret Moffette Lea, who was twenty years his junior.